jamesdev23/ComposeAutomatedTest/README.md

-Trying to do automated test in jetpack compose (hint: it did work)
+Trying to do automated test in jetpack compose (hint: I tried and it works)